missionpinball/mpf-docs/mechs/flippers/index.rst

 MPF also has support for various "novelty" flipper modes (no-hold flippers, reversed flipper buttons, weak flippers, etc.)

-We recommend you read the two sections in "Flipper Concepts" before you start configuring the flippers in your machine.
+We recommend you read the :doc:`/mechs/dual_wound_coils/dual_vs_single_wound` guide to understand the difference between "dual wound" and "single wound" coils, as flippers in pinball machines can be either type.

+You should also probably read the EOS Switches guide if your machine has flipper EOS switches.
+(In general EOS switches are not needed for flippers with MPF.)

 .. toctree::
    :titlesonly:
    :caption: Flipper Concepts

-   dual_vs_single_wound
    eos_switches

 .. toctree::